sathishravigithub/infra-pulumi/ReadMe.md

 Note: Depends on the Application requirement, we can use EC2 as backend, if we need to store any volumes

+The below diagram is the sample diagram which I took from the official AWS, the code is created based on that in pulumi.

 ![AWS-Fargate](aws-fargate.png)